awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.environments.md

 1. Choose a **Platform** that matches the language used by your application\.
 **Note**
-Elastic Beanstalk supports multiple [configurations](concepts.platforms.md) for most platforms listed\.
+Elastic Beanstalk supports multiple [versions](concepts.platforms.md) for most platforms listed\.
 By default, the console selects the latest version of the language, web container, or framework [supported by Elastic Beanstalk](concepts.platforms.md)\.
 If your application requires an older version, choose **Configure more options**, as described below\.

 1. For **App code**, choose **Sample application**\.

 1. If you want to further customize your environment, choose **Configure more options**\.
 The following options can be set only during environment creation:
    + Environment name
    + Domain name
-   + Platform configuration
+   + Platform version \(configuration\)
    + VPC
    + Tier